 - Hexafluoride, etc.

-Companies that invest in audit-grade carbon accounting software are better equipped to collect and manage their data, disclose their carbon footprints to relevant stakeholders, apply business analytics for decarbonization strategies and establish Science-based Targets (SBTi), and manage ongoing compliance-related and supply chain issues.
+Companies that invest in audit-ready carbon accounting software are better equipped to collect and manage their data, disclose their carbon footprints to relevant stakeholders, apply business analytics for decarbonization strategies and establish Science-based Targets (SBTi), and manage ongoing compliance-related and supply chain issues.